jmicmoore/react-redux-simple-bootstrap/README.md

         ```
     * Go back to the brower AND DO NOT REFRESH
         * You should see the first name label change to "My First Name:" (sometimes this can take up to 5 seconds to refresh)
         * However the values of the names are get wiped out!
-Turns out the ability to save the DOM state requires Redux, which we add shortly!
+Turns out the ability to do hotloading while saving the DOM state is rather tricky.
+I've read several articles on how to do it, but never really go anything to work.
+If you figure it out, please feel free to submit a PR!

 ## Resources Used for Code Snippets / Configuration